 How much does Washington State short-term disability pay?
 The weekly amount is quite generous, but the duration of claim payments is the gaping hole you want to close if possible.

-• The amount is 90% of your income up to a weekly maximum of $1,437 as of this article’s publication date.
+- The amount is 90% of your income up to a weekly maximum of $1,437 as of the publication date of this article.

 PFML Qualifications